Chakradhar-Jeereddy/docker/README.md

 docker run -d -p 80:80 nginx
 docker run -d -p 8080:80 nginx
 ```
+Use of --no-cache during the build
+==
+- Think of Docker build like cooking
+- Normal docker build (with cache)
+- Imagine you cooked rice and curry yesterday.
+- Today you cook again:
+- Rice is already cooked and kept in the fridge
+- Curry is already prepared
+- You just reheat them and eat
+- Fast
+- But rice/curry may not be fresh

+- docker build (with no cache)
+- You throw away yesterday’s food
+- Buy fresh vegetables
+- Cook everything from scratch
+- Takes more time
+- But food is 100% fresh
+- Sec team asks to rebuild image with latest system packages and dependencies
+- Make sure nothing old remains.
 ***To get into container***
 ```
 docker exec -it container-id bash